Troubleshooting Bots

 Use this function to restart a bot to ensure that all the processes the bot is currently executing are completed properly before the bot is stopped.

 Before a process is started, the bot has to check a variety of conditions.
-For example, whether it is within its assigned service time and whether all the applications that the process needs for execution are available.
+For example, whether it’s within its assigned service time and whether all the applications that the process needs for execution are available.

 The bot divides these tasks, which are independent from one another, into threads, which can run simultaneously (asynchronously).
 The bot then waits until all the tasks are complete and then either continues with starting the process or checks the conditions again.

-In rare cases, an individual thread could have an error due to unforeseen circumstances, but cannot report it back to the bot.
-In this case, the Bot remains in wait status and cannot execute any more processes.
+In rare cases, an individual thread might have an error due to unforeseen circumstances, but can’t report it back to the bot.
+In this case, the Bot remains in wait status and can’t execute any more processes.

 The latter might be the case when the bot has the status OK and a deployed process is within an effective runtime interval, but no process has been started for several minutes.

-When you restart the bot, the bot and all of its threads are initially stopped after the pending tasks have been completed.
+When you restart the bot, the bot and all of its threads are initially stopped after the bot has completed the pending tasks.
 The restart is then performed in a clean environment, which means the problem should no longer occur.

 Restarting a bot only works if that bot has the status OK.
 Otherwise RPA Manager places the restart in the task list and executes it as soon as the bot is OK again.